Ernesto Lomasti: Climbing achievements

-His life as a climber spanned for three years, primarily on Julian Alps from 1976 to 1979, with an impressive list of great gradients.
+His life as a climber spanned three years, primarily in the Julian Alps from 1976 to 1979, with an impressive list of great gradients.
 He is remembered especially for Cima Grande della Scala, north anti-peak, on 3 September 1978.
 All his ascents were conquered using hard boots, as he apparently never had the chance to use light shoes.

 Places

 Despite his short career, there are several places that are named after Lomasti.